wistia/wistia-open-docs/_posts/permissions.md

 ## Contact-Level Permissions

 "Contacts" must be created by the Account owners or Managers.
 The access that contacts have can be limited to viewing a specific Project, and the videos contained therein.
 When a contact is created, their access can also include things like the ability to upload new content, download content, and share content.
-Contacts by default are required to create a password to access the system, however this can be turned off as well.
+Contacts are required to create a password to access the system.